Sound technical content, curated with aloha by

 A. Hi, Dominic.

-Zinc is most certainly not poisonous!
+Zinc is not poisonous!
 Rather, it is an essential nutrient ["Zinc is an essential mineral that is naturally present in some foods, added to others, and available as a dietary supplement" -- nih.gov].
 Cold prevention tablets and nasal sprays are zinc, and it's included in multivitamins.

 When you say "work with", is it your job or your hobby?
 Do you mean you weld it or you just bend and cut it?
 If you weld galvanized metal, the coating vaporizes, and inhaling clouds of this vaporized zinc can certainly give you "metal fume fever" and possibly worse.
 Further, there might be very small amounts of lead and hexavalent chromium in/on the articles, and these are poisons.

 If you can flesh out your question with a bit more detail about how you "work with" it, we may be able to help!
-Thanks.
+Thanks!

 Ted Mooney, P.E.